ppival/researchbuzz-split/README.md

 '0 0 * * *' = once daily at midnight
 '0 9,15,21 * * *' = three times daily (9am, 3pm, 9pm)

+Thanks for the assistance in putting this together, Claude.